BorArt22/project-7-message-passing/deployment/README.md

 Steps to create topic via commandline : (assumed zookeeper running on port 2181 and kafka server on 9092)

-Get inside the kafka pod by using this command kubectl exec -it kafka-pod-name -- /bin/bash
+Get inside the kafka pod by using this command kubectl exec -it <kafka-pod-name> -n kafka -- /bin/bash

-Create the topic by using below command kafka-topics.sh --bootstrap-server localhost:9092 --create --topic <topic-name> --replication-factor 1 --partitions 3
+Create the topic by using below command kafka-topics.sh --bootstrap-server localhost:9092 --create --topic <topic-name>

 you can verify the message produce and consume using below commands-
 a) produce-->